-‘The Young And The Restless’ Spoilers Bombshell: Devon & Amanda Take A Huge Step
+'The Young And The Restless' Spoilers Bombshell: Devon & Amanda Take A Huge Step

 Elena (Brytni Sarpy) ended up cheating on Devon with Nate (Sean Dominic) because she sensed something brewing between her boyfriend and his late wife's twin, Amanda (Mishael Morgan).
 Although she and Devon recently reconnected, Elena decided she wanted to keep it a secret so that whatever Amanda and Devon had going on could continue.
 Plus, Elena hoped to make things work with Nate since they have so much in common.

 Devon moves forward to go on his first official date with Amanda.
 However, she pleasantly surprises him by bringing over a bag full of groceries to make dinner at his penthouse instead of going out.
 The duo has a pleasant evening together filled with flirting.
 They finally seem ready to acknowledge the obviously growing feelings between them.
-Of course, Devon does have a bit of guilt since it’s only been a few days since Elena stayed the night.
+Of course, Devon does feel a bit of guilt since it's only been a few days since Elena stayed the night.

 "They feel really comfortable about taking that next step, but they could be opening the door to a potentially messy triangle," James admitted.

-This storyline seems ripe for a pregnancy or some other huge complication that could leave Amanda broken-hearted again depending on how and what comes to light about his illicit night with Elena.
-There’s no doubt if the legal eagle knew everything that she’d put the brakes on the situation instead of running upstairs after dinner.
+This storyline seems ripe for a pregnancy or some other huge complication that could leave Amanda brokenhearted again depending on how and what comes to light about his illicit night with Elena.
+There's no doubt that if the legal eagle knew everything, she'd put the brakes on the situation instead of running upstairs after dinner.